Get the FREE one-click dictionary software for Windows

 - tenseness, stress

-2. The physical condition of being stretched or strained
+2. State of being tense or stretched

 "it places great tension on the leg muscles";